 The tourbillon, a piece now seen throughout luxury wristwatches, was invented by Breguet in France centuries ago.
 Classically known for their secret authenticity engravings, modern Breguet watches boast guilloche silver dials, reeded edges and the Breguet signature.
 For an everyday wrist watch, check out the “Transatlantique” or “Marine” lines.
 As a collector, dive into the historical relevance their classical collections and become apart of Europe’s intriguing past.

-Innovation and creativity for wristwatches that provide “Accuracy Under Adverse Conditions” is the known sentiment for Ball watches.
-These high-end watchmakers integrate a micro gas light technology into each engineered watch, to ensure an prominently lit screen for 25 years.
+Innovation, creativity and wristwatches that provide “Accuracy Under Adverse Conditions” is the name of the game when it comes to Ball watches.
+These high-end watches integrate micro gas light technology into each engineered watch, to ensure a prominently lit screen for 25 years.

 With a -40 degree Celsius temperature rating and 7,5000 G force shock resistance capability, a Ball wristwatch meets the needs of those with a rugged lifestyle.
-Trainmasters, firemen and engineers have an ode to their own, specialised collections by Ball watches.
-Where durability meets boutique styling, every gentleman should have at least one Ball timepiece amongst their timeless collection.
+Trainmasters, firemen and engineers each have specialised collections by Ball watches.
+Where durability meets boutique styling, every gentleman should have at least one Ball timepiece amongst their collection.

 Putting American watchmakers on the map, Bulova was established in New York City in the late 1800’s.
-Since then, these innovative watchmakers have been known to buck the trend of firsts throughout the industry.
-The Accutron, a classic wristwatch with an innovative tuning fork and contemporary quartz movement.
+Since then, these innovative watchmakers have been known to buck trends and herald firsts throughout the industry – most notably the Accutron, one of the first commercially available quartz watches.

 Corum is the pinnacle for unapologetically progressive timepieces, a constant innovation off traditional Swiss watchmaking.
 Beginning with the $20 Liberty Eagle watch, Corum has continued to pioneer architectural timepieces which has brought them classical recognition along a mere 60 years of existence.